floppa/yxa-cli/README.md

 ### Variables

-The CLI supports three types of variables:
+The CLI supports four types of variables:

+1. **Parameter Variables**: Defined by command parameters (flags and positional arguments)
-1. **YAML Variables**: Defined in the `variables` section of the `yxa.yml` file
+2. **YAML Variables**: Defined in the `variables` section of the `yxa.yml` file
-2. **Environment Variables from .env file**: Defined in a `.env` file in the project root
+3. **Environment Variables from .env file**: Defined in a `.env` file in the project root
-3. **System Environment Variables**: Available in your shell environment
+4. **System Environment Variables**: Available in your shell environment

 Variable resolution priority (highest to lowest):
+1. Parameter variables
-1. YAML variables
+2. YAML variables
-2. .env file variables
+3. .env file variables
-3. System environment variables
+4. System environment variables

 #### Example with Variables